ibm-cloud-docs/containers/cs_registry.md

 1. Get the entitlement key for your entitled software library.
     1. Log in to [MyIBM.com](https://myibm.ibm.com){: external} and scroll to the **Container software library** section.
 Click **View library**.
     2. From the **Access your container software > Entitlement keys** page, click **Copy key**.
 This key authorizes access to all the entitled software in your container software library.
 2. In the namespace that you want to deploy your entitled containers, create an image pull secret so that you can access the `cp.icr.io` entitled registry.
+Use the **entitlement key** that you previously retrieved as the `--docker-password` value.
 For more information, see [Accessing images that are stored in other private registries](#private_images).
     ```
     kubectl create secret docker-registry entitled-cp-icr-io --docker-server=cp.icr.io --docker-username=cp --docker-password=<entitlement_key> --docker-email=<docker_email> -n <namespace>
     ```
     {: pre}
-3. Add the image to the service account of the namespace so that any container in the namespace can use the entitlement key to pull entitled images.
+3. Add the image pull secret to the service account of the namespace so that any container in the namespace can use the entitlement key to pull entitled images.
 For more information, see [Using the image pull secret to deploy containers](#use_imagePullSecret).
     ```
-    kubectl patch -n <namespace> serviceaccount/default --type='json' -p='[{"op":"add","path":"/imagePullSecrets/","value":{"name":"entitled-cp-icr-io"}}]'
+    kubectl patch -n <namespace> serviceaccount/default --type='json' -p='[{"op":"add","path":"/imagePullSecrets/-","value":{"name":"entitled-cp-icr-io"}}]'
     ```
     {: pre}
 4. Create a pod in the namespace that builds a container from an image in the entitled registry.